AseptSoft Core Documentation

 🧭 Navigating Conditions from the Ribbon

-The Module Ribbon Condition panel provides quick access to conditions without opening the editor:
+The Module Ribbon Condition panel provides quick access to conditions without opening the editor.

 Step Navigation

-In the Steps area of the ribbon, the Previous and Next buttons let you navigate through steps:
+In the Steps area of the ribbon, the Previous and Next buttons let you navigate through steps.
+Expand the arrows to navigate through the chain of conditions — following transitions forward and backward.

 📐 Algorithm Frame on the P&ID